 - When discussing a student's disability accommodations, talk only about needs that are relevant to the successful completion of course work.

 - Keep all information confidential.

 - Refer to a person in a wheelchair a "wheelchair user," and not as "confined" to a wheelchair.
 Most people using wheelchairs transfer to furniture, automobiles, etc., using wheelchairs only as means of movement from one point to another.

 - If a student's speech is affected by the disability and difficult to understand, do not hesitate to ask the student to repeat.

 - Use the Learning Center professional staff and facilities to administer tests.

-- Contact the Office of Disabled Student Development concerning matters of classroom accommodation.
+- Contact the Disability Services office concerning matters of classroom accommodation.

 - Support the use of note takers and taped lectures.